LazyPanda07/get-gtest/README.md

     # Build result path(include, lib folders) relative to github.workspace.
     # Required.
     install-path:

+    # Compiler name only for Linux.
+    # Optional.
+Default is "gcc"
+    compiler:

     # Windows specific setting, static or shared CRT build.
     # Optional.
 Default is "ON"